Open Hours: Mon - Fri 9am - 5pm

 Tools & Materials You’ll Need

 Before you get stuck in, make sure you’ve got the right kit.
-A smooth, long-lasting lawn isn’t about cutting corners — it’s about having the basics ready.
-Here’s what you’ll need to prepare the ground properly and fit your grass with confidence.
+A smooth, long-lasting lawn is not about shortcuts – it’s about preparing the ground properly and having the right materials ready from the start.

 • Turf cutter or spade